Ready to find the perfect college degree?

-After obtaining either an undergraduate degree in the field or finishing a graduate-level program, aspiring teachers will need to become certified in their state of residence.
+After earning either an undergraduate degree in the field or finishing a graduate-level program, you need to become certified in your state of residence.
 Since every state has different requirements for their teachers, you’ll need to do your homework about what’s expected of you.

 With these tests completed, teachers will simply need to await a final score from the organization administering the exam.
-Every state requires a different score to obtain official teacher certification, so be sure to research requirements prior to sitting for these relatively expensive exam sessions.
+Every state requires a different score to obtain official teacher certification.
+Be sure to research requirements prior to sitting for these relatively expensive exam sessions.

 Alternative Teaching Certification for Computer Science Teachers